8. Paul defends his ministry, 10:1-12:21

 vi] Paul's thorn in the fleshArgument

-Context: This passage in 2 Corinthians is part of the section which runs from 10:1 to 12:18, a passage in which Paul defends his apostolic authority.
-In 12:1-6, he speaks of his vision of the "third heaven", of "paradise", and in v7-10 he explains how God has given him a "thorn in the flesh" to keep him from being conceited.
+i] Context: See 11:1-15.
+Paul continues to defend his apostolic authority.
+In 12:1-6 he spoke of his vision of the "third heaven", of "paradise", and in now in v7-10 he explains how God has given him a "thorn in the flesh" to keep him from being conceited.

 The infliction of the thorn, v7-10.
 Therefore, in order that I should not be conceited, I was given a thorn in the flesh, a messenger of Satan, in order that he might buffet me, (in order that I not become) lest I become conceited.